 Will a robot take my job?
-It’s a fair question for those of us working in the marketing and technology sectors.
+With AI and machine learning advancements, it’s a fair question for those of us working in the marketing and technology sectors.
 Type it into Google and you’ll even find a website that provides an answer for you.
 I’m informed that my line of business is not in jeopardy – graphic designers are ‘totally safe’ apparently, with only an 8% probability of automation, so the creatives amongst you can breathe a sigh of relief.

 As the managing director of a design agency, I like to think that advances in technology have improved our daily lives, reducing the tedious grunt work and freeing up designers’ time for creative thinking and exploration.
 Technology has also allowed us to work faster and smarter.
 It wasn’t so long ago that if we mocked up a piece of packaging for a client and they didn’t like the colour, it would be a day’s work to re-do it; nowadays it takes seconds.
 Technology allows us to experiment more and offer clients a broader choice of options that just wouldn’t have been viable if we were doing everything by hand.

 Companies are already incorporating in AI and machine learning into software – Adobe is leading the way with its AI platform, Sensei – and although many of us are not yet realising the full potential of these tools on a day-to-day basis, on the whole designers feel confident they will enhance the creative experience rather than detract from it.
 That’s according to a study commissioned by Adobe last year, which also found that “creatives are not worried about these technologies taking over their jobs because creativity, they believe, is profoundly human”.